8 Tips for Visiting Baja, Mexico

 Get Your FMM

 From a legal perspective, traveling to Mexico is quite easy for many foreigners.
-But there is some serious confusion about the documents, visas, and permits required.
+But there is some confusion about the documents, visas, and permits required.
 Many foreign tourists do not need a visa to visit Mexico, but they DO need a permit.
 This permit is known as an FMM (Forma Migratoria Múltiple).

 An FMM is free if your trip is 7 days or less, otherwise it costs around $30 USD.
 The immigration agent should also stamp your passport when you obtain the permit.